-Proposition 45 would grant the Commissioner the power to review and approve or reject all rates and charges associated with individual and small group health coverage, including benefits, premiums, copayments, and deductibles that were in effect on, or proposed after, November 6, 2012.
-With that, the Commissioner would have the power to audit rates that were in effect between November 6, 2012, and November 4, 2014.
-If, in the process of this audit, the Commissioner found any of the rates to be excessive, he would require the insurers to issue rebates to their consumers.
-65
+Proposition 45 would grant the Commissioner the power to review and approve or reject all rates and charges associated with individual and small group health coverage, including benefits, premiums, copayments, and deductibles that were in effect on, or proposed after,

-63 Cal.
+&lt;sup>63 Cal.
 Proposition 45 at §§ 1, 2 (2014).